QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 ## Deep learning specific domain

-Regular R users would find it not straightforward to use currently avaible basic functions, e.g. `mx.symbol.FullyConnected`, `mx.symbol.Activation` to build advanced neural networks, e.g. recurrent neural network (RNN).
+Regular R users would find it not straightforward to use currently available basic functions, e.g. `mx.symbol.FullyConnected`, `mx.symbol.Activation` to build advanced neural networks, e.g. recurrent neural network (RNN).
 Hence, high-level functions for building advanced networks are highly suggested be supported by MXNet R package.

 There exists `mx.symbol.Convolution` for building convolution layer, but APIs for RNN are absent, as highlighted in MXNet's [issue #1420](https://github.com/dmlc/mxnet/issues/1420).